SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 7. **Crates.io publication** of marquetry-core as a standalone Rust library: post-1.0 decision.
 8. **In-place mutation policy for saved tensors:** the Python engine has no version counters, but zero-copy views in the Rust engine make mutation of a tensor saved for backward observable.
-   Decide in Phase 2 whether to forbid, copy-on-save, or version-check — and test the chosen behavior.
+   Decide whether to forbid, copy-on-save, or version-check — and test the chosen behavior.
+   Unlike the other open questions, this one **gates the Phase 2 exit** (an autograd tape that saves tensors is not sound without a defined answer).

 ---